 The San Jacinto Descendants are proud to closely consult with the San Jacinto Museum of History.
 Join us at the Monument each and every year on April 21st as we celebrate San Jacinto Day!

 The San Jacinto Museum of History is housed in the base of the San Jacinto Monument.
-The Museum is operated by the San Jacinto Museum of History Association — a non-profit organization — in association with the Texas State Parks and Wildlife Commission.
+The Museum is operated by the San Jacinto Museum and Battlefield Association – a non-profit organization – in association with the Texas Historical Commission.

 More than just a gateway to a great view, the Museum is your gateway to Texas culture!
 It was established not only to honor those who fought here in 1836, but also to re-visualize the history of Texas and the Spanish Southwest.
 It was created as a steward of history, and to promote friendship between Texas, Mexico, Spain, France and Latin America.